Radiation Protection Technician

 Online Radiation Protection Technician Programs

-In the 2018-2019 academic year, 12 schools offered some type of radiation protection/health physics technician program.
+In 2020-2021, 10 schools offered a radiation protection/health physics technician program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.